samelement/ACS-M1128/README.md

   //set whether you want to use sandbox or production server. default is sandbox (prod=false). iot.prod = true;

+  //set the expire of access token in seconds. default is 43200 = 12 hours. max is 49 days. iot.accessTokenExp = 43200; // 12 hours

   //set whether mqtt will init in clean session. default  is false. iot.cleanSession = true;